Domestic Hunger Grants

 • Is the organization or ministry directly implementing or is it in partnership with other entities?

-• To apply, please fill out our Letter of Inquiry form linked here.
+• To apply, please fill out our Letter of Inquiry form linked below under the “Apply” section beginning May 1, 2024.

 If invited to complete a full grant application in ELCA GrantMaker, you will need: